Crawford County, Arkansas: Major highways

 Crawford County is included in an area designated for a planned extension of I-49 into Arkansas.
-The final project will connect New Orleans, Louisiana, to Kansas City, Missouri, a large trucking corridor which is currently not served by an Interstate highway.
-The proposed highway would utilize portions of I-49 which currently runs north from Van Buren toward the Missouri state line passing through Benton County, home of Walmart.
+The final project will connect New Orleans, Louisiana, to Kansas City, Missouri, a large trucking corridor, which is currently not served by an interstate highway.
+The proposed highway would use portions of I-49 that currently runs north from Van Buren toward the Missouri state line passing through Benton County, home of Walmart.
 The corridor was listed as the number-one high-priority corridor by transportation officials in the Intermodal Surface Transportation Efficiency Act.